Ramsay Street: No. 28

+No. 30

-No. 30Number 30 is occupied by Carol Brown and her family at the beginning of the series, followed briefly by the Sutton family.
+Number 30 is occupied by Carol Brown and her family at the beginning of the series, followed briefly by the Sutton family.
 Later in 1985, Jim Robinson (Alan Dale) rents the house for his son, Paul (Stefan Dennis), and his new wife, Terry (Maxine Klibingaitis).
 Terry shoots Paul and is sent to prison.
 Paul then moves back to his family home.
 The Simpson family buy the house, but they are never seen on screen.
 The house next appears in 1988, when Edith Chubb (Irene Inescort) buys it and moves in with her nieces, Bronwyn (Rachel Friend) and Sharon (Jessica Muschamp).
 When Edith moves to the country to nurse a sick relative, Hilary Robinson (Anne Scott-Pendlebury) moves in to look after Sharon, and is later joined by her son, Matt (Ashley Paske).
 Dorothy Burke (Maggie Dence) purchases the house in 1990 when Hilary moves away, and her niece and nephew, Tiffany (Amber Kilpatrick) and Ryan (Richard Norton), later move in.
 After they leave, Dorothy takes in Toby Mangel (Ben Geurens) when his father remarries and moves away, and later Phoebe Bright (Simone Robertson) after her father suffers a heart attack.
 Phoebe gives birth to a daughter, Hope, and she marries Stephen Gottlieb (Lochie Daddo).
 Dorothy rents the house to Phoebe and Stephen after she moves away with Toby and her new fiancé.
 The Gottliebs decide to take in lodgers and their first was Russell Butler (Stephen Whittaker), who kidnaps Hope and refuses to pay his rent.
 He later flees Ramsay Street.
 The next lodgers are Beth Brennan (Natalie Imbruglia) and Stephen's brother, Mark (Bruce Samazan).
 Phoebe and Stephen leave Erinsborough and Mark takes in Annalise Hartman (Kimberley Davies) and Rick Alessi (Dan Falzon).
 From then on the house was seen to be more of a share house, always taking in the rejects from the rest of the street.
 Mark's sister, Serendipity (Raelee Hill), moves in, following Annalise's departure.